UKCloud/documentation/articles/portal/ptl-how-reset-password.md

 To reset another user's password or memorable word, you must be a Portal administrator.

-> [!NOTE]
-> For users of the Elevated OFFICIAL Portal, any changes to a user's password or memorable word must be completed by an administrator.

 In the event that an administrator requires a password or memorable word reset, and no other administrators are available, contact UKCloud Support on 01252 303300 and select option 2.

 ## Resetting your own password or memorable word